MENU

 What causes constipation?

-Constipation is a common health concern for the older adult and may contribute to a lack of appetite, as well as more serious health problems.
-Constipation may result from a number of health conditions and diseases and is a side effect of many drugs (Watari and Danowitz 2016).
+Constipation is a common health concern for older adults and may contribute to a lack of appetite, as well as more serious health problems.
+Constipation may result from several health conditions and diseases and is a side effect of many drugs (Watari and Danowitz 2016).
 Lack of exercise also contributes to constipation (Knowles 2017).
 Low fiber intake is a common cause of constipation (Knowles 2017).

 There are many myths about constipation.
 The following questions and answers address some of those myths.